asylumdevgroup/Omicron-1/README.md

-# Omicron-XII
+# ADG Omicron 1
 ADG's Light Modpack for 1.12.2.

 ## Credits
 * Seadoggie01 (Former ADG Developer) for helping with many of the initial quests
-* Nayla (ADG Developer) for creating the Logo and Menu.
+* EndangeredNayla (ADG Developer) for creating the Logo and Menu.

 ## Modlist
 * Actually Additions (by Ellpeck)
-* AE2 Unofficial Extended Life (by PrototypeTrousers)
+* AE2 Unofficial Extended Life (by notmywing)
+* Alfheim Lighting Engine (by Desoroxxx)
 * AppleSkin (by squeek502)
 * ArchitectureCraft - TridentMC Version (by darkevilmac)
 * Aroma1997Core (by Aroma1997)